ivy-llc/ivy/docs/overview/contributing/volunteer_workflow.rst

 Join Our Team
 -------------
 Embark on a rewarding journey with Unify by signing up as a volunteer.
 We invite you to complete our `Google Form <https://docs.google.com/forms/d/1AO6VmwQWP3wIqe6lAJ5tDL_Tyg67EVbjsfrSBdAVS_E/edit#settings>`_, where you can share your details and get started.
-This is your first step towards making an impact in the world of AI technology.
 Join us, and let's innovate together!